NeverMendel/Revolut-Analysis/README.md

 ## Interactive menu

-If the script is executed without any optional argument a menu will show up guiding you through the different functionalities of the script.
+If the script is executed without any flag a menu will show up guiding you through the different functionalities.

+Choose one option by typing the corresponding number.

 ```
-Chose one of the following options:
+Choose one of the following options:
   1 - Display balance over time chart
   2 - Check for errors in the statements
   3 - Get end of day balance at given date